 Please note that the fees on this webpage, for this particular course:

-• are correct at the time of publishing for those enrolling in 2024 and may change without notice.
+• are correct at the time of publishing for those with enrolment commencing in 2026 and may change without notice.

 • will be discussed with applications as part of the application process to ensure it is understood what is being paid for and which fee rates they may be eligible for.